iscariots/essa-archive/README.md

-# essa-leaks
+# essa-archive
-NOTE: everything in this repo was consentfully given to me with the purpose of being shared publicly, this is not actually leaking anything any more than it is just releasing osmething into the public this is for educational purposes only
+NOTE: this is just an archive of publicly released material, nothing here is leaked!